Next Competition

 18:00

-The longest trail in Salomon Hengill Ultra.
-This one is for experienced runners.
+The longest trail in Hengill Ultra Trail.
+This one is exclusively for experienced and elite runners.

 • Registration Fee